zuernerd/wow-fishbot-rs/README.md

 # WoW Fishing Bot

-A fishing bot for World of Warcraft built with Rust and OpenCV.
+A POC fishing bot for World of Warcraft built with Rust and OpenCV.

 ## ⚠️ Disclaimer